Jimmy Butler NBA Playoffs Player Props: Heat vs. Nuggets

 Jimmy Butler Insights vs. the Nuggets

-- The Nuggets give up 40.8 rebounds per game, best in the NBA.
+- On the boards, the Nuggets are No. 1 in the NBA, giving up 40.8 rebounds per game.

-- Conceding 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the NBA.
+- Looking at assists, the Nuggets are ranked 15th in the league, conceding 25.7 per game.

-- The Nuggets concede 11.4 made 3-pointers per game, third-ranked in the league.
+- The Nuggets allow 11.4 made 3-pointers per game, third-ranked in the league.

 Jimmy Butler vs. the Nuggets